microsoft/finops-toolkit/docs-mslearn/fabric/create-finops-workspace.md

 After the data is ingested into Fabric and tables are ready, you can move on to reporting.

+1. Sign in to the Fabric app using your [Fabric free account](https://www.microsoft.com/microsoft-fabric/getting-started) or [Microsoft Power BI](https://app.powerbi.com) account.
+1. Select the workspace where you created the lakehouse and then select the lakehouse.
+1. In the Explorer pane, select **Tables** and then select the table that you created.
-1. Create a semantic model by selecting **New semantic model** and naming the model.
+1. At the top of the page, select **New semantic model** and name the model.
 For more information, see [Default Power BI semantic models](/fabric/data-warehouse/semantic-models#sync-the-default-power-bi-semantic-model).
-2. Select the Power BI symbol at the bottom left.
+4. Select the Power BI symbol at the bottom left.
-3. Select the same semantic model to build reports and then use Copilot to generate insights from your ingested data.
+5. Select the same semantic model to build reports and then use Copilot to generate insights from your ingested data.

 >[!NOTE]
 > The Power BI demo uses simulated cost data for illustration purposes.